mfukar/mfukar.github.com/_posts/2016-05-21-ticketspinlock.md

 We'll sketch a C++ implementation below.
 We'll use two `std::atomic_size_t` variables as counters for the ticket number currently served and the ticket number handed out to the next arriving thread.
-The implementation may not particularly optimized - I haven't profiled any of this - and it is aimed at x86.
+The implementation may not be particularly optimized - I haven't profiled any of this - and it is aimed at x86.
 We will refer to the particulars as we go along.
 Let's begin: